 VHS Mould infestation poses a significant threat to tapes.
 It also affects camcorder tapes such as 8mm, video 8, hi8, digital 8 and mini dv tapes.
 If your tapes have been exposed to moisture, water, dust, or humid environments like attics and basements, there is a high likelihood of mould developing within the tiny crevices and bends of the tape.

 Regrettably, mouldy tapes often go unnoticed if they remain unused for extended periods.
 The longer the mould has had to thrive on the tapes, the more severe the damage they will suffer.
 It’s unlikely that anyone watches videos of their child’s fourth birthday party on a daily or even yearly basis, increasing the risk of mould growth on such tapes.

-Dealing with Mould on VHS Tapes
+Dealing with Mould

 Once you have mould on vhs tapes, it becomes hard to ignore.
 The interior of the tape container will be covered in a white or green dust-like substance, and the tapes themselves will exhibit twisted layers of mould.
 It’s undoubtedly an unpleasant situation.